Sunday April 22, 2018 – Monday April 30, 2018

 Depart by private coach for Blenheim Palace, Oxfordshire, home to the Dukes of Marlborough and birthplace and ancestral home of Sir Winston Churchill.
 At the end of the 19th century, the Palace was saved from ruin by funds gained from the 9th Duke of Marlborough’s marriage to American railroad heiress Consuelo Vanderbilt.
 Enjoy a tour of the Palace before boarding the tram for tours of the formal gardens and lake.
 Walk the Pleasure Gardens and visit the café and shop before re-boarding our coach for the journey to Bath and your accommodation at a Georgian townhouse in the City centre.
 Refreshments will be served in the townhouse this evening.

 Visits today will include the Jane Austen Centre, the museum at No. 1 Royal Crescent and the Fashion Museum.
-Afterwards, we will have dinner at Cote Brasserie, followed by a talk this evening by Catherine Curzon on The Scandalous Marriage of George IV.
+Afterwards, we will have dinner at Cote Brasserie, followed by a talk this evening by Catherine Curzon on The Scandalous Marriage of George IV, while Dr. Jacqueline Reiter, author of The Late Lord and Earl of Shadows will discuss the marriage of John Pitt, 2nd Earl of Chatham and his wife, Mary.

 Today you will visit the Roman Baths Museum, Bath Abbey, and Sally Lunn’s famous bun shop.
 The rest of the day is at your leisure to sightsee, shop and dine before we assemble again this evening for a presentation by Dawn Wood and Andrew Clark on period dress and uniforms, followed by the opportunity to don Georgian dress.
 Frizz and powder your hair, apply some white lead and a beauty patch and join us for a candlelit soiree.
 Catherine will speak to us on the topic of 18th century courtesans and refreshments shall be served.